Paddling wide river surrounded by cliffs and trees

 Outside of the two nautical mile boundary.

 This is sometimes simplified to just Open and Protected (Enclosed) in some jursiticions.
-Four of the AU state booking handbooks are shown below.
+Some of the Australian state booking handbooks are linked to below.
 These are updated every year or two.

 Australia has fairly strict regulations.
 Canada regulations appear to take into account hard whitewater (Class 3) and loosely defined open water "in sight of land".
 California appears to just define open and inland waters.